 This is an elementary ESL exercise for practicing and reviewing basic questions and answers necessary for basic socializing.
 Students look at the pictures and fill in appropriate questions and answers.

 This is an elementary ESL speaking exercise for talking about free time activities.
 Students match the vocabulary to the pictures and then interview a classmate about their favorite free time activity.
-Click on the image below to download the printable PDF file.

 Another good icebreaker and elementary ESL exercise for getting an elementary ESL class started by brainstorming language for the things students like to do on a daily basis.